1988 Major League Baseball postseason: Los Angeles Dodgers vs. New York Mets

 This was the first postseason meeting between the Mets and Dodgers.
-The Dodgers upset the heavily favored Mets in seven games and returned to the World Series for the first time since 1981 (in the process denying a rematch of the 1973 World Series between the Mets and Athletics).
+The Dodgers upset the heavily favored Mets in seven games to return to the World Series for the first time since 1981 (in the process denying a rematch of the 1973 World Series between the Mets and Athletics).

 In Game 1, the Dodgers were three outs away from victory, but the Mets, thanks to a three-run RBI from Gary Carter, came from behind to win.
 In Game 2, the Dodgers’ offense got to Mets’ ace David Cone early and prevailed by three runs to even the series headed to Queens.
 In Game 3, the Dodgers led 4-3 going into the bottom of the eighth, but the Mets put up five unanswered runs to win and regain the series lead.
 Game 4 was a long and grueling extra inning battle that was won by the Dodgers, as Kirk Gibson hit a two-out solo homer in the top of the twelfth to put the Dodgers ahead for good.
 Gibson hit his second homer of the series in Game 5 as the Dodgers won to take a 3–2 series lead heading back to Los Angeles.
 Cone redeemed him with a complete game performance as the Mets won Game 6 to force a seventh game.
 In Game 7, Orel Hershiser, despite being on three-days rest, pitched a five-hit complete game shutout as the Dodgers won 6-0 to secure the pennant.

 This was the first time that the Mets lost in the NLCS.
-Previously, they had won the NL pennant in each of their last three appearances in 1969, 1973 and 1986.
+Previously, they had won the pennant in each of their last three appearances in 1969, 1973 and 1986.
 The Mets returned to the NLCS in 1999, but lost to the Atlanta Braves in six games.
 The Mets would win their next pennant in 2000 over the St. Louis Cardinals in five games before falling in the World Series that year.

-This was the last time the Dodgers won the NL pennant until 2017, where they defeated the Chicago Cubs in five games before falling in the World Series.
+The Dodgers would eventually return to the NLCS in 2008, but lost to the eventual World Series champion Philadelphia Phillies in five games.
+The Dodgers would have to wait until 2017 to win their next pennant, which came against the Chicago Cubs in five games before they came up short in the World Series.

 The Mets and Dodgers would meet in the postseason again in the NLDS in 2006 and 2015, as well as the NLCS again in 2024, with the Mets winning the former two and the Dodgers winning the latter en route to a World Series title.